 Completed AADSAS applications must be on file with the American Dental Education Association ( ADEA) by October 1.
 If you provide a credit card number for payment, your electronic AADSAS application will be processed immediately.
 Otherwise, AADSAS applications require approximately two to three weeks for processing prior to being forwarded to dental schools for review.
-Apply as early as possible - even before you take the Dental Admission Test (DAT).

 Letters of evaluation are required of all applicants.
 Letters from an instructor, faculty member, dentist or physician, academic adviser, or employer would be appropriate.
 Information about non-academic characteristics of a student is most useful as academic information is already in the application.
 All letters should be submitted through the central application service, AADSAS.
 Their preference is that letters are submitted electronically.
 Once an applicant designates from whom they are requesting letters, AADSAS will contact the writer with further instructions.
 We request three letters, however candidates may submit up to four through the central application service.

 Completion of the DAT, which is sponsored by the Council on Dental Edcuation of the American Dental Association, is a requirement for admission.
 Plan to complete the DAT no later than August of the year preceding the year for which you are seeking admission.

 The application is available online at: http://www.ada.org or the Dental Admission Testing Program, 211 East Chicago Ave., Sixth Floor, Chicago, IL 60611-2678, (800-232-2162).